Saturate/AKJIO/content/pages/stuff-i-use.md

 This is a collection of what I use.
 I'm not sure why I like the idea, but I do so here it is.

-## Web Development
+## Development

+I'm using all the operating systems, MacOS, Windows and Linux.
+But here are some things that I enjoy:

--   Cmder, the windows command line is bad - this makes it better.
+-   [Cmder](https://cmder.app/), the windows command line is bad - this makes it better.
--   Atom, my primary editor
+-   Signal: the best messaging platform IMO, even my mom uses it.

 ## Photoghrapy